codedeviate/phptesting/README.md

 Which version will be supported is more of a work in progress.
 The list is to be considered a wish list.

 ## Exposed ports
 Each PHP service has a port exposed.
-The port used is 10000 plus the PHP version multipled by 100.
-(The first attempt on this was to multiply by 10.
-But then PHP 8.0 would have the port 10080 and that port is considered unsafe by browsers.)
+The port used is 10000 plus the PHP version multiplied by 100.
+(The first attempt at this was to multiply by 10.
+But then PHP 8.0 would have port 10080 and that was considered unsafe by browsers.)

 | Version | Port  |
 | ------- | ----- |